kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 #### Wine Consumption Legend

 We also made a legend explaining what the range of colors mean for wine consumption.
+Again, this was boilerplate from documentation, only changing where necessary to match our own data.

 <br>